Suraja64KumarRay/project1/README.md

 # project1
-this is my 1st repository
+This is my 1st repository
+Author - Suraja Kumar Ray